cooldude77/SilECust-WebShop/docs/installation/vm/virtualbox/install.md

 2. Copy these lines and press enter

 `sudo sudo apt install slim`
 `sudo apt install ubuntu-desktop`
-`sudo service slim start `\
+`sudo service slim start`

-Now go for a coffee.
-It will be sometimes before GUI gets installed\
+Now go make a coffee for yourself .
+It will be sometimes before GUI gets installed

-3. Once gui gets installed you will see a user / password screen\
+3. Once gui gets installed you will see a user / password screen

-Enter username as `vagrant`
-Enter password as `vagrant`
+Enter username as `vagrant`Enter password as `vagrant`

 4. Once inside , open the firefox browser and copy this address to the address bar

 `http://localhost/silecust/public/index.php`

 You should be able to see the site